cap-js/docs/guides/data-privacy/04_audit-logging.md

 **Behind the scenes** the generic audit logging implementation automatically cares for:

-- Intercepting all read operations potentially involving sensitive data and
 - Intercepting all write operations potentially involving personal data
+- Intercepting all read operations potentially involving sensitive data
+    - If configured, cf. `handle`
 - Determining the affected fields containing personal data, if any
 - Constructing log messages, and sending them to the connected audit log service
 - All emitted log messages are sent through the [transactional outbox](#transactional-outbox)